YunoHost/doc/build_system_fr.md

 $ git yunobump x.y.z-p

 # Push the branch state AND the tags to the remote repository
-$ git push origin --tags testing : testing
+$ git push origin --tags testing:testing

 # Merge changelog modifications to the `unstable` branch
 $ git checkout unstable